ElektraInitiative/libelektra/doc/help/elektra-contracts.md

 the interaction with other parts of the backend.
 A `KeySet` contains the description.

-Mounting of backends actually takes place at run time, we will refer to it as mount time.
-The time when applications access the key database, however, will be called run time.
+Mounting of backends actually takes place at run-time, we will refer to it as mount-time.
+The time when applications access the key database, however, will be called run-time.

-The contract checker revises contracts of plugins during the mount time.
-Afterwards, at run time, no such type errors can occur.
+The contract checker revises contracts of plugins during the mount-time.
+Afterwards, at run-time, no such type errors can occur.
 `kdb mount` implements the contract checker.
 It can refuse to add a plugin to the backend because of a conflict or constraint.
 As long as not all contracts are satisfied `kdb mount` waits for more plugins to